juicedata/juicefs/docs/en/guide/mount_at_boot.md

 ## Linux

-Using `--update-fstab` flag with the mount command should automatically set things up for you:
+From JuiceFS v1.1.0+, using `--update-fstab` flag with the mount command should automatically set things up for you:

 ```bash
 $ sudo juicefs mount --update-fstab --max-uploads=50 --writeback --cache-size 204800 <META-URL> <MOUNTPOINT>